Dpiashaft345/Steam-wallet-ransomware/README.md

 - It encrypts the data sent to C2
 - Communicate with C2 through a Tor proxy
 - Unlocking is done remotely
+- Countdown until the destruction date, but for this it is the CLEAN version, after it ends, nothing happens.
+- Send data to server using http GET method
+- Web Scraping to get values ​​for infection ID.

 ## Setup